14 Free Crochet Hat Patterns: Crochet Beanie Hats, Crochet Cap Patterns, and More

 Crochet Hook Sizes

 The number represents the diameter of the shaft (in millimeters), which is the part of the hook between the point and the handle.
 The size of the shaft is what determines how large your stitches will be.
 Crochet hooks made and sold in the USA use a lettering system for their sizes.
-The letters represent hook size from smallest to largest ("B" is usually the smalled and "Q" is the largest).
+The letters represent crochet hook sizes from smallest to largest ("B" is usually the smalled and "Q" is the largest).
 As the letter gets further into the alphabet, the hook gets larger.

 If you find that your crochet stitches are too loose, then go down a hook size.
 A general rule of thumb is that your yarn and hook should somewhat correspond with each other.
 For example, smaller yarn uses a smaller hook and a larger hook is used for bulky yarn.